Overview

 access to employee benefits providers, human capital consultants, and insurance providers.

-SIG’s custodian(s) may also provide the Firm with other benefits such as occasional business entertainment
+SIG’s custodian(s) at times could also provide the Firm with other benefits such as occasional business

 The benefits received by SIG through its participation in the SIG’s custodian(s) custodial platform do not